Pikes Peak Standard Route Guide

 After 6 miles of hiking you will finally pass Barr Camp.
 There are numerous campsites available here if you’d like to spend the night (highly recommended if you’re a beginner).
 Tree-line is just a bit further up the trail from here.
 There are also cabins you can rent but this must be arranged ahead of time and fills fast.

 The trail above tree line is rugged so make sure you take your time.
-You’ll pass several metal signs, like this one alerting you to the presence of a several thousand foot dropoff just beyond it.
+You’ll pass several metal signs alerting you to the presence of a several thousand foot drop off just beyond it.
 Worth a rest to enjoy the view here!

 As you approach the top, the Summit House will come into view.
 Pikes Peak is the only 14er with a permanent structure on the summit.
 In fact, it offers doughnuts and coffee – a well earned treat after all your hard work.

 I hope you enjoyed my Pikes Peak Standard Route Guide.

 Hiking & climbing 14ers is an inherently high-risk activity – do so at your own risk, and use the following best practices to help keep yourself safe.

 - Research your route and bring a compass & topographic map.

 - Check the weather forecast and stay home during inclement weather.

 - Bring the Ten Essentials and the knowledge/skill to use them.